Paul Halmos

-Paul Richard Halmos (Halmos Pál; 3 March 1916 – 2 October 2006) was a Hungarian-born American mathematician and probabilist who made fundamental advances in the areas of mathematical logic, probability theory, operator theory, ergodic theory, and functional analysis (in particular, Hilbert spaces).
+Paul Richard Halmos (Halmos Pál /hu/; 3 March 1916 – 2 October 2006) was a Hungarian-born American mathematician and probabilist who made fundamental advances in the areas of mathematical logic, probability theory, operator theory, ergodic theory, and functional analysis (in particular, Hilbert spaces).
 He was also recognized as a great mathematical expositor.
 He has been described as one of The Martians.

 Early life and education

 Born in the Kingdom of Hungary into a Jewish family, Halmos immigrated to the United States at age 13.
+He attended Robert A. Waller High School in Lincoln Park, Chicago, where he enrolled in 1929 and graduated in 1931.
 He obtained his B.A. from the University of Illinois, majoring in mathematics while also fulfilling the requirements for a degree in philosophy.
 He obtained the degree after only three years, and was 19 years old when he graduated.
 He then began a Ph.D. in philosophy, still at the Champaign–Urbana campus.
 However, after failing his masters' oral exams, he shifted to mathematics and graduated in 1938.
 Joseph L. Doob supervised his dissertation, titled Invariants of Certain Stochastic Transformations: The Mathematical Theory of Gambling Systems.